Listing View

 your questions answered

-Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
+Dental implants are used when tooth loss has caused gaps to appear between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be fixed.
 They are also important in that they underpin and shore up neighboring teeth.

-Yes, it is possible however please note that it takes about four months for the gums to fully repair themselves which involves shrinkage and hence the implants will need to be adjusted.
+Yes, it is possible however you should be aware that it takes about four months for the gums to fully heal which involves shrinkage and therefore the implants will need to be adjusted.

-Yes of course and just as with genuine teeth they have to be properly cleaned or else it can lead to plaque and infection as well as gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned otherwise it can cause plaque and infection as well as gum disease.

-It is not any more painfull than having a tooth removed which obviously depends upon your pain tolerance and the type/amount of anesthetic used.
+It is not any more painfull than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic utilised.

-Normally not because it requires a specialist to be there but it may be a chargeable option offered by your dentist.
+Normally not because it needs a specialist to be in attendance but it may be a chargeable option provided by the dental practice.

-This is where every one of the teeth top and or bottom are replaced by a complete arch bridge supported by 4 implants (sometimes 6).
+This is where all of the teeth upper and or lower are replaced by a full arch bridge supported by 4 implants (can be 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!